Baaghi (TV series): Plot

 Meanwhile, Abid, who has divorced Fauzia, marries Ruby and gives his sister legal custody of his child.
 Fauzia faces exploitation at the hands of her employer and the owner of the women's hostel where she lives.
 Unable to find new work, Fauzia returns to her ex-boss, Gauhar, and agrees to work on Gauhar's terms to earn money.
 She starts uploading her videos on social media with the name Kanwal.
-She gains a lot of fan following as well as bashing and haters.
+She gains a huge fan following, as well as bashers and haters.

 Fauzia meets Shehryar, a widower who lost his wife and daughter in an accident a few years ago.
 They eventually fall in love, but Fauzia does not tell him about her marriage, divorce or son.
 Fauzia finally reconciles with her family.
 Fauzia is ready to marry Shehryar and leave behind the world of glamour.

 Fauzia's life turns upside down when a TV channel reveals Kanwal's true identity.
 The channel airs her ex-husband's video, where he accuses Fauzia of abandoning her son for the sake of her ambition.
 Though initially upset, Shehryar gives Fauzia a chance to explain her side of the story.
 Shehryar is touched hearing about Fauzia's struggle.

-Fauzia's younger brother, who has become a drug addict, is mocked by his friends and peers for having a reckless sister.
-He drugs her and then strangles her in her semi-conscious state.
+Fauzia's younger brother, who has become a drug addict, is mocked by his friends and peers for having a sister who has lived life on her terms.
+He drugs her and then strangles her in as she lies semi-conscious.
 Fauzia's whole life flashes before her eyes as she makes feeble attempts to free herself.
 Eventually, she dies, and her brother runs away.
 The following day her younger sister finds her dead body in the room.
-The news soon spreads like wildfire, and the media breaks the news, which ultimately reaches Sheheryar, who is also numb with grief.
+The news soon spreads like wildfire, and the media breaks the news, which ultimately reaches Shehryar, who is also numb with grief.
 Fauzia's brother gets arrested for her murder.